xnvme/aisio/docs/src/background.md

 builds on this foundation by presenting the AiSIO architecture, which unifies these elements into a multipath design that enables CPUs, GPUs, DPUs, and other accelerators to cooperate efficiently as peers in the storage subsystem.

+## CPUs

+### CPU Frequency

+CPU frequency, or clock speed, is the frequency at which the CPU executes instructions.
+The frequency is measured per logical CPU and modern CPUs have dynamic frequency scaling, meaning the CPU frequency typically fluctuates within a given range.
+A higher CPU frequency generally means higher performance, as the CPU has a higher throughput.
+However, it also comes with the cost of increased temperatures and power consumption.
+As such, the CPU driver will adjust the CPU frequency according to the workload based on hardware limitation and CPU governors.

+Specifications of modern CPUs decribe both a *base* frequency and a *max* or *turbo* frequency.
+The base frequency is the minimum guaranteed clock speed at which the CPU can operate at continuously.
+The max frequency describe the maximum clock speed the processor can achieve when "turbo boost" is enabled.
+Turbo boost is a feature that allows the CPU to run aboce the base clock speed when thermal and power conditions allow it to do so.
+For heavy workloads, this increases the performance by raising the throughput.
+Turbo boost is commonly enabled by default but can be disabled to reduce heat and power consumption and to ensure more stability in battery life.

+CPU governors control how the CPU driver adjusts the clock speed in response to system load.
+Commonly, there will be *powersave* and *performance* governors, which lock the CPU frequency at either the minimum or maximum, respectively.
+Other governors, such as *ondemand*, will scale the frequency dynamically based on internal heuristics.
+The CPU frequency can also be fixed to a specific value using CLI tools such as ``cpufrequtils`` or ``linux-cpupower``, which will override the heuristics of the current CPU governor.

+### Simultaneous Multithreading

+Simultaneous Multithreading (SMT) allows each physical CPU core to run two threads, creating twice as many logical as physical cores.
+It does so by exposing two execution threads per core and utilizes idle time in one thread to execute the instructions from the other.
+This increases the efficiency of each physical core.
+On CPUs that support SMT, it is commonly enabled as default.

+On Intel processors, SMT is often refered to as Hyper-Threading.

+### Non-Uniform Memory Access

+Non-uniform memory access (NUMA) <REF linux-numa> is a design for computer memory when multiple processors are available in a system and memory location affects the memory access time.
+NUMA nodes are an abstraction of the system's hardware resources and represent groups of hardware that are physically closer to each other than to the rest of the system.
+Memory access to memory within the same node will often experience faster access time than to memory across nodes.

+In high-throughput storage benchmarks the penalty of accessing memory across NUMA nodes becomes negligible.
+When using multiple queues and threads most of the time is spent moving data through the device’s internal parallel engines, through PCIe, and on the CPUs that poll the queues.
+Under these conditions the latency difference between local and remote NUMA access is hidden by the concurrency of the system.